HorizenOfficial/developer-horizen-global/docs/introduction/blockchain-representation.rst

 All communication between NodeView objects is controlled by NodeViewHolder, which also provides a layer of communication within the application for local data processing of blocks, transactions, secrets, etc.

-n terms of customization, the history object is the only one that is fully controlled by the core and that in almost all circumstances does not need to be extended.
+In terms of customization, the history object is the only one that is fully controlled by the core and that in almost all circumstances does not need to be extended.
 It contains a ready-made implementation of the Latus consensus and of the Cross-Chain Transfer Protocol.